VictorCyprien/solana-dao-program/README.md

 - **Create a DAO** - Establish a new DAO with comprehensive metadata including social links and web presence
 - **Create a Proposal** - Submit proposals to a DAO with customizable start and end times
 - **Vote on Proposals** - Community members can vote on active proposals
+- **Featured DAOs** - Pay to feature your DAO at the top of the webapp for better visibility
+- **DAO Modules** - Enable extensions like POD (Teams) and POL (Proof-Of-Love) to enhance DAO functionality
-- **Dynamic Fee System** - The DAO creation fee is fixed at $20 USD but dynamically adjusts based on the current SOL price
+- **Dynamic Fee System** - All paid features have a fixed $20 USD fee that dynamically adjusts based on the current SOL price
 - **Fee Distribution** - Each function sends fees to a specified wallet address

 ## Dynamic Fee System

-The DAO creation fee is fixed at $20 USD but dynamically adjusts based on the current SOL price:
+The fee for creating a DAO, featuring a DAO, or activating modules is fixed at $20 USD but dynamically adjusts based on the current SOL price:

 - The client fetches the current SOL price from an API (CoinGecko)
 - This price is passed to the smart contract as a parameter